polkadot-fellows/xcm-format/README.md

 - `PalletInstance = 4 { index: u8 }`: An instanced, `index`ed pallet that forms a constituent part of the context.
 Generally used when the context is a Frame-based chain.

-- `GeneralIndex = 5 { index: Compact }`: A non-descript `index` within the context location.
+- `GeneralIndex = 5 { index: Compact }`: A nondescript `index` within the context location.
 Usage will vary widely owing to its generality.
 Note: Try to avoid using this and instead use a more specific item.

 - `GeneralKey = 6 { key: Vec<u8> }`: A nondescript datum acting as a `key` within the context location.
 Usage will vary widely owing to its generality.
 Note: Try to avoid using this and instead use a more specific item.